Rewilding my mind, muscles and tastebuds with AliKats in France

 Later that evening, as we sat on the hay bales around the fire pit, Caitlin invited us to write a note containing those things we didn’t need to bring with us over the next few days and to throw them into the flames.
 I watched self-doubt, fear and resentment go up in smoke.

-In the morning we piled back into the Alikats van for our first hike up the mountain.
+In the morning we piled back into the AliKats van for our first hike up the mountain.
 Breathing deep lungfuls of clear mountain air, we set off into pine forest and focused our attention on ‘nature’s mirror’.

 All around me nature was bursting forth, striving and competing in a potent surge of energy.
 The mountain slopes carpeted with wild flowers, the river alive and fast rushing with newly melted snow.
 Everything seemed to be saying: “Grow, do it!”